Journal Impact Factor 0.48*

 Chronic Lymphocytic Leukemia (CLL) is a slow-growing cancer of lymphoid cells that usually affects people over 55 years of age.
 It is estimated to affect about 16,000 people in the U.S. every year.
 It almost never occurs in children or adolescents.

-Leukemia is the most commonly diagnosed cancer in children, accounting for about 30% of all cases.
-The incidence peaks at age 3 years in boys and at 2 years in girls.
+This Leukemia is the most commonly diagnosed cancer in children, accounting for about 30% of all cases.
 Approximately 1 in 2,000 children will develop it before the age of 15 years.

 Chemotherapy is the standard treatment for many types of leukemia.
 Even when a cure isn't possible, chemotherapy may help you live longer and feel better.

-Acute Myelomonocytic Leukemia one of the more common types of acute myelogenous leukemia, characterized by both malignant monocytes and myeloblasts; it usually affects middle aged to older adults.
+Acute Myelomonocytic Leukemia one of the more common types of acute myelogenous leukemia, characterized by both malignant monocytes and myeloblasts; it usually affects middle aged to older adults, although it affects people of all ages.
+AML sometimes is caused by chemotherapy or radiation therapy given to treat another cancer.

 OMICS International through its Open Access Initiative is committed to make genuine and reliable contributions to the scientific community.
 OMICS International hosts over 700 leading-edge peer reviewed Open Access Journals and organizes over 1000 International Conferences annually all over the world.
 OMICS International journals have over 10 million readers and the fame and success of the same can be attributed to the strong editorial board which contains over 50000 eminent personalities that ensure a rapid, quality and quick review process.
 OMICS International signed an agreement with more than 1000 International Societies to make healthcare information Open Access.
 OMICS International Conferences make the perfect platform for global networking as it brings together renowned speakers and scientists across the globe to a most exciting and memorable scientific event filled with much enlightening interactive sessions, world class exhibitions and poster presentations.